fullscreeninteractive/silverstripe-restful-helpers/README.md

   renew_threshold_in_minutes: 60
 ```

-Setup the routing for the API.
-You can modify the name of the routes as
+Next step is to setup the routing for the API.
+You can modify the name of the
-required for the project or use your own classes.
-At the very least you would
+routes as required for the project.
+At the very least you would have a
-have a project-specific end point which would subclass the `ApiController` for
+project-specific end point which would subclass the `ApiController` for example,
-example, `MyProjectsApi`.
+`MyProjectsApi`.

 _app/\_config/routes.yml_